Rituverma12/cbse-class12-2022-appearance-analysis/README.md

       ```excel
       = Max_AppearanceRate - Min_AppearanceRate

-  Standard Deviation measures how spread out values are from their average.
-For example, each school types appear in multiple regions.
-The pivot aggregates all those rows and computes SD of appearance rates across all regions.
-It's good in detecting behavioral consistency.
+  Standard Deviation measures how spread out the values are from their average.
+For example, each school type appears in multiple regions.
+The pivot aggregates all those rows and computes the SD of appearance rates across all regions.
+It's good at detecting behavioral consistency.

   Range detacts extremes across regions.
-Higher range value indicates that school type has inconsistent behavior across regions.
-Low range indicates that school type is uniformly performing.
+A higher range value indicates that the school type has inconsistent behavior across regions.
+Low range indicates that the school type is uniformly performing.

   Interpretation:
   - KV shows the most stable behavior (lowest StdDev and Range)